Frederic Coudert Jr.: Retirement and death

 He retired due to ill health, and died in New York City on May 21, 1972.
 He was buried at Memorial Cemetery in Cold Spring Harbor, New York.

 Awards

 In 1941, Coudert received the Columbia University Medal for Distinguished Public Service.
 In addition, he was a recipient of the French Legion of Honor (Chevalier) to recognize his efforts on behalf of the French people, including serving as president of the federation of French Alliances In the United States.

 Family

 In June 1923, Coudert married sculptor Mary Callery.
 The marriage ended in divorce in May 1931, and in October of that year he married Paula Murray.
-With his first wife, Coudert was the father of daughter Catherine.
+With his first wife, Coudert was the father of daughter Caroline.
 With his second, he was the father of son Frederic R. "Fritz" and daughter Paula.

-Coudert was the great-grandson of Benjamin F. Tracy, who served as United States Secretary of the Navy from 1889 to 1893.
+Coudert was the grandson of prominent attorney Frederic René Coudert Sr. and great-grandson of Benjamin F. Tracy, who served as United States Secretary of the Navy from 1889 to 1893.